 Our towns and cities are evolving in a post-pandemic world, with outdoor spaces taking on a more important role than ever.
 The nature of hybrid working means people are spending their working time between home and the office, with towns and cities needing to offer that extra something to bring people together.

-The creation of more public realm can transform brownfield and disused sites into outside spaces to bring communities together, enabling local businesses to benefit too from their thoroughfares.
+The creation of more public realm can transform brownfield and disused sites into outside spaces to bring communities together, enabling local businesses to also benefit from their thoroughfares.
 Greening urban environments with trees and bringing nature back can also help overcome some of the greatest challenges facing the world's growing populations, and give those living in town and city centres calming spaces that promote health and wellbeing.

 Read some examples of how we're creating outside spaces that foster community and wellbeing: